a-karma/Bogor_Workshop/DAY_3/Session1.md

 ```

+Now, let's try and estimate the total number of heterozygous loci in an individual and then calculate heterozygosity on a per individual basis.

 ```sh
 # Calculate the number of heterozygous genotypes for an individual using vcftools
 vcftools --vcf [input.vcf] --het --out [input]